-Mechanical fitters use a range of tools and engineering techniques to maintain and repair mechanical plant machinery and equipment to operational standards.
-Work includes the identification of defective or worn mechanical components or equipment, repair/replacement of worn/faulty components or equipment, and modifications.
-Parts may be repaired or manufactured using the general application of workshop machines.
+Mechanical fitters fit and assemble metal parts to fabricate production machines and other equipment.
+They use a range of tools and engineering techniques to maintain and repair mechanical plant machinery and equipment to operational standards.
+They test and identify defective or worn mechanical components or equipment.
 Mechanical fitters also use precision measuring instruments to check parts for accuracy and fit.

 Mechanical fitters may be employed in the trades and services industry area, often in Perth's industrial areas, or in the mining industry in areas such as the Pilbara, Kimberley and Goldfields.

 Mechanical fitters usually work in workshops or production areas that can be noisy, hot and dusty.
 They may spend most of their day standing and often need to bend, crouch or climb.Workers must be aware of safety regulations and wear personal protective equipment (for example, earmuffs to minimise noise levels in the workplace).

 Tools and technologies